This photo was taken when I was 20 months old by my father.

 Right around the same time this photo was taken, I ran away from home.

 It was just another day of rage from my mom and my knee-jerk reaction was to get out of there as fast as I could.
-I felt very threatened so I took off looking for my dad.
+I felt so threatened that I took off looking for my dad.
 For some reason, my intuition showed me which way to go.
 I was sure I would find him and that he would save me from her.

 On my way to find my dad, two police officers picked me up about 2 miles from home walking down the median of the expressway.
 I was barefoot, in diapers, and wearing a baby snap-on shirt.
 They asked me where I was going and I told them, “I’m going to find my daddy…there’s something wrong with my mommy.”
 When they asked me where I lived, I wouldn’t tell them.
 So, they took me to the candy store and bribed me with my favorite goodies and then asked me again to show them where I lived.
 I felt relieved because I had something in my hand that made me feel good.
 And, at that moment, I became vulnerable to telling them the truth about where I lived.
 Turn by turn, I showed them how to get back to my house.

 They knocked on the door and my mom opened it with the most shocked look on her face.
 She immediately covered up her anger with a false demeanor of concern about me being gone.
 When she closed the door and the police officers were gone she grabbed the candy out of my hands, threw it in the garbage, and beat me so badly I couldn’t walk.